By Joanie Blaxter, National Sales Manager for Just Thrive

 What exactly is the difference between a spore probiotic and a regular probiotic?

-When I say "regular" or “conventional,” it is short-hand for what has been being sold at the retail level for decades, 95+% of which are multi-strain, lactobacillus and/or bifidobacterium based formulas.
+When I say "regular" or “conventional,” it is short-hand for what has been sold at the retail level for decades, 95+% of which are multi-strain, Lactobacillus- and/or Bifidobacterium-based formulas.

 The way you tell the difference between these two kinds of bacteria is that only spore strains begin with the word "Bacillus."
 If a strain listed on a label begins with anything else, it is one of the non-spore, more fragile bacteria.

-In contrast, the spore bacillus strains used in Just Thrive evolved over eons to naturally have a shell, the purpose of which is to help the bacteria survive in the extremes of the outer environment.
-Furthermore, all four strains in Just Thrive have been well studied by microbiologists and categorized as “human gut commensal,” meaning they are beneficial to our gut microbiome.
+In contrast, the spore Bacillus strains used in Just Thrive evolved over eons to naturally have an endospore shell, the purpose of which is to help the bacteria survive in the extremes of the outer environment.
+Furthermore, all four strains in Just Thrive have been well studied by microbiologists and categorized as “human gut commensal," meaning they are beneficial to our gut microbiome.

 In a “perfect” world, the earth would always be microbially loaded with these gut commensal spores which, alive but inactive within their shell, would then catch a ride from the soil onto a growing plant to be eaten by an animal… like you and me.

 Arriving safely in their home, the intestines, these gut commensal strains immediately remove their shell and spend the next three to four weeks as our gut-cleaners.
-Slowly moving from the top down, these bacteria kill pathogens and rebalance the microbial population all along the entire length of the tract.
+Slowly moving from the top down, these bacteria kill pathogens and bring balance to the microbial population all along the entire length of the intestinal tract.
 They literally live to clean up our gut!

 Then, just before being excreted, they re-sporulate and, again, in a “perfect” world, would be returned to the soil to start the cycle all over.

-Because we are designed by nature to be consuming these strains every day, that is how peak benefit is received - consistent, preferably daily, consumption.
+Because we are designed by nature to be consuming these strains every day, that is how peak benefits are received—consistent, preferably daily, consumption.

-Unfortunately, we have so sterilized our environment, inside and out, including all our food growing and processing systems, that the best guarantee for receiving maintenance levels of these critically important strains is currently through supplementation, not plant food.
+Unfortunately, because we have sterilized our environment, inside and out, including all our food growing and processing systems, the best guarantee for receiving maintenance levels of these critically important strains is currently through supplementation, not plant food.

 But don’t non-spore strains survive and colonize?